tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 "It has come to our attention that you breached our agreement today."

 "What do you mean?"
-I shifted in my chair uncomfortably.

-The person behind the glass gave an exasperated sigh.
+The person behind the glass gave an impatient sigh.

 "When you signed with us, you agreed that no damage would come to the contents of your apartment."